Let's build a happy family together!

 Since 2012, International Alert has partnered with local organisations in Myanmar to promote gender equality.

-The aim to improve the balance of gender power relations and increase understanding of diverse masculinities and respect for women’s rights to help reduce the risk of gender-based violence, conflict in the community, and discriminatory attitudes against women and other groups, such as LGBTQIA+.
+The aim to improve the balance of gender power relations and increase understanding of diverse masculinities and respect for women’s rights to help reduce the risk of gender-based violence, conflict in the community, and discriminatory attitudes against women and other groups, such as LGBTIQ+.

 Alert Myanmar‘s recent project, Pyaw Gya Meh (Let’s Talk), was designed to challenge gender norms and improve interpersonal communication using a programme of dialogue workshops and exercises in local communities.